Edmuund/ruby-music-shuffler/README.md

 2. Place `shuffler.rb` in the folder with the songs
 3. Run `ruby path_to_folder/shuffler.rb` in console
 4. Type the number of the operation and press `ENTER`

+Alternatively you can open `shuffler.rb` with your terminal application.
+You can set it to be opened like that by default.